spatial-model-editor/spatial-model-editor/docs/import-geometry.rst

 The image should be colour coded such that each compartment has a unique colour.

+To assign a compartment in the model to a colour in the image:

+- click on the compartment name
-To assign a compartment, click on "Select compartment geometry", then click on the desired part of the image.
+- click on "Select compartment geometry..."
+- then click on the desired part of the image.

 .. figure:: img/geometry.png
    :alt: screenshot showing geometry settings